mirsella/boot2root/writeup1/readme.md

 the four spacer between the address of `system` and the address of `/bin/sh` is to fill the 4 bytes corresponding to the return address of the new stack frame created for system. the argument to a function is right after.

-running our exploit and we are root.
+running our exploit and we are root !